2026 Cycle & Bike Tours in Vermont

 The lower Champlain Valley provides the best cycling in Vermont.
 While much of the rest of Vermont is mountainous, ours is a rolling terrain of open “bocage” farmland dotted with truly picturesque villages.
-Our 2024 self-guided Vermont tours, designed for cyclists who want luggage transported between inns but have no need for a guide, provide 3, 4, or 5 days of leisurely paved-backroad biking with accurate maps, augmented by an orientation talk at the first inn and daily turn-by-turn cue sheets.
+Our 2026 self-guided Vermont tours, designed for cyclists who want luggage transported between inns but have no need for a guide, provide 3, 4, or 5 days of leisurely paved-backroad biking with accurate maps, augmented by an orientation talk at the first inn and daily turn-by-turn cue sheets.
 Our guests have been thrilled that we are have obtained a license to provide our cyclists with a RideWithGPS app for their phones displaying turn-by-turn directions, spoken-aloud if desired.
 Well-vetted routes provide 20 to 40 miles of safe, scenic, moderate biking per day, or more if you prefer.
-Benefit from our 49 years of experience in searching out rewarding, safe, and scenic cycling routes and fine Vermont country inns.
+Benefit from our … can it be? … 50 years of experience in searching out rewarding, safe, and scenic cycling routes and fine Vermont country inns.
+The video below is of our actual cycling routes that you’ll be biking, not generic stock footage.

 Explore the charming villages of Brandon, Middlebury, Vergennes, Bristol, Shoreham, Addison, and Proctor.
 Perhaps pop across Lake Champlain to check out the historic fort and village of Ticonderoga, NY, or climb the stone lighthouse and clamber over the pre-Revolutionary War fortresses at Crown Point, NY.
 Enjoy a refreshing swim at a state park along several of our routes.
 Visit museums and exhibits which present Vermont’s fascinating history.
 Cruise through a covered bridge.
 Pause while a farmer drives his (or her!) herd from field to field across your route.
 And, enjoy the magnificent scenery all along the way.

 The cycling season runs from about the beginning of May through about the third week of October.
-In 2024, the innkeepers expect to be facing the same labor shortage (housekeepers, waitstaff, kitchen help, etc.) that challenged Vermont hospitality enterprises since the onset of the pandemic.
-As we partner with small, independent, owner-operated properties, we’re concentrating our cyclists at the inns on one or two nights each week.
-As the travel and tourism world attempts to get back “on balance” in 2024 after three topsy-turvy pandemic years in a row, we are only able to offer our popular Vermont biking program as a three-, four-, or five-night itinerary checking in Sunday, Monday, or Tuesday afternoon and departing Wednesday, Thursday, or Friday mornings.
+In 2025, we will again offer our popular Vermont biking program as a three-, four-, or five-night itinerary checking in Sunday, Monday, or Tuesday afternoon and departing Wednesday, Thursday, or Friday mornings.

-• an in-person orientation talk with one of the principals, in her 20th year of working with these tours
+- an in-person orientation talk with one or both of the principals, in our 21st year of working with these tours

 Out-of-pocket expenses: lunch daily along the way (or gather a picnic before setting out from the village this morning — we’ll let you know what the best approach is for each day); dinner one night (if in Middlebury on a Tuesday evening); and any alcohol.
 “PPDO” pricing is “per person, double occupancy” and is the amount one person pays when there are two to a room.